Girl Scout Silver Award

 - Identify issues you care about.

-- Build your Girl Scout Silver Award team or decide to go solo.
+- Build your Girl Scout Silver Award team.

 - Explore your community.

 - Make a plan and put it into motion.

 - Complete your and submit it to council to receive your recognition.

 - A minimum of 50 hours for developing and carrying out your project steps.
 As a Girl Scout, you are committed to doing your very best with each step, but how much time per step is different for every Girl Scout, so the hours aren't a rule.
 Remember, too, that the hours include the fun and challenges you’ll share with your Silver Award team.
 Each step you take toward making a difference in the world around you gives you a great chance to learn and grow, and that will make your award project an amazing one!